-A course exploring the concept of "Great Books," including history and definition of the concepts both of "book" and of "greatness."
-Many texts (fiction and nonfiction, as poetic) will be read closely in probing these definitions.
-The texts will range globally, from the earliest examples of of writing (including preliterate, oral traditions) through the present.
-Texts will be read in English translation necessary.
+A course exploring the concept of "Great Books," including the history and definition of the concepts both of "book" and of "greatness."
+Many texts (fiction and nonfiction, as well as poetic) will be read closely in probing these definitions.
+The texts will range globally, from the earliest examples of writing (including pre-literate, oral traditions) through the present.
+Texts will be read in English translation where necessary.
 Both canonic writers (e.g., Homer, Mary Shelley) and writers outside conventional definitions of the canon will be considered.

-ENGL 5020: Methods of Teaching English I
+ENGL 5020-Methods of Teaching English I (3-0-3)

 Methods of Teaching English I: Teaching Literary Genres.
-This course prepares teacher candidates to become effective teachers of literature at the secondary level.
-Students will explore the methods and literary texts vital to a secondary school curriculum in Language Arts.
-Students will also develop teaching materials appropriate for use in the high school classroom.
+This course prepares teacher candidates to become effective teachers of literature.
+Students will explore methods and literary texts as well as develop teaching materials and assessments for the English classroom.

-ENGL 5030: Methods of Teaching English II
+ENGL 5030-Methods of Teaching English II (3-0-3)

 Methods of Teaching English II: Principles of Writing Instruction.
-This course prepares teacher candidates to become effective teachers of writing at the secondary level.
-Students will explore the theory and methods of teaching writing vital to a secondary school curriculum in language arts.
-With emphasis on writing process and studies of language, candidates will develop teaching materials appropriate for use in the high school classroom.
+This course prepares teacher candidates to become effective teachers of writing.
+Students will explore the theory and methods of teaching writing vital to the English classroom.
+With emphasis on writing process and studies of language, candidates will develop appropriate teaching materials and assessments.